turingschool-examples/intro-to-CSS-transitions/README.md

 }
 ```

 We can also delay when the transition begins with the `transition-delay` property.
-This lets us specify in seconds or miliseconds how long it should take for the tranistion to execute.
+This lets us specify in seconds or milliseconds how long it should take for the transition to execute.
 Let's try it.

 ```css
 .box {